Updated and effective: May 17, 2021

 On April 29th the California Department of Public Health issued the following COVID-19 GUIDANCE: Community Sporting Events, effective May 1, 2021.
 The safety requirements and guidelines we have already prepared are in line with this guidance.

 If you think you have been exposed to a known COVID-19 case within 2-weeks of race day, tested positive, or exhibit symptoms, including cough, fever, headaches, fatigue, or trouble breathing, then you may not participate in the event.
 If you feel there is any chance that you are at risk then please do not come to the race, check with your doctor, and quarantine.

 You will not lose your entry if you can not make the race due to COVID-19 exposure or testing positive, simply contact us to inform us that you are not able to make the race and would like to change your entry to a virtual entry or defer to next years race.
 For the virtual option, you can do your run within 3-months after the race date.

 VACCINE & TESTS

 REQUIRED NEGATIVE COVID TEST

-Everyone attending the race (participants, volunteers, spectators, pacers, etc.) is required to have a negative COVID-19 test within 72-hours of checking into the Silver Moon Race, even if you are fully vaccinated.
+Anyone attending the race (participants, volunteers, spectators, pacers, family, etc.) that is not fully vaccinated is required to have a negative COVID-19 test within 72-hours of checking into the Silver Moon Race.
 We know this is inconvenient, but we must be safe to bring events back and this is part of that process until further notice.
 Thank you for your understanding.

 It is your responsibility to get tested.
 Most testing is free, fast, and easy, getting you results in 1-2 days.
 Visit this page for no-cost testing options.
-Schedule your test the week of the race.
+Schedule your test the week of the race so your results are within 72-hours.
 Be aware that receiving results can vary, check with your testing facility to ensure you will receive your results in time for the race check-in.